Thank you to the Idaho Potato Commission for sponsoring this recipe!

 Bird’s Nest Potato and Egg Cups

-- Use a fork to pierce the skin of the potatoes.
+- Preheat oven to 425 degrees F. Use a fork to pierce the skin of the potatoes.
 Bake at 425° F directly on the oven rack until you can easily pierce them with a knife, approximately 45 minutes.

 - Allow potatoes to cool, cut in half, and scoop potato into a medium bowl.

-- Meanwhile, sauté onion in olive oil until browned and soft.
-Turn off heat and melt the butter into the onions.
+- Meanwhile, sauté onion in olive oil (1 tablespoon) until browned and soft.
+Turn off heat and melt the butter (1 tablespoon) into the onions.

-- Grease 6 cups of a muffin pan with olive oil.
+- Grease 6 cups of a muffin pan with the remaining 1 tablespoon olive oil.

 - Press potato mixture into the prepared 6 muffin cups, creating an indentation in each and making sure the potatoes are all the way up to the top of the cups.